Translatio imperii: Definitions

+From Troy to Rome

+The Romans believed that they were descendants of Troy and this perceived genealogical connection meant a lot to them as it gave themselves a greater sense of legitimacy.
+A major aspect of the perceived connection and transfer from Troy to Rome comes from Virgil’s work, the Aeneid.
+Virgil uses the concept of translatio imperii and translatio studii in his work to blend history and mythology into the grand story of Rome’s origin.
+The Aeneid as a work demonstrates the concept of translatio imperii by showing the movement of power and culture from Troy to Rome via the titular character of Aeneas and his journey; which includes his prophesied destiny of founding a new kingdom in the Latium area following the Trojan war.
+The reasons for why the Romans so deeply valued their perceived connection to heroic tradition of Troy and Greece could have been because of their perceived “un-heroic” early history or because they desired to have a more impressive heroic past that would lend their nation more credence.

 From the Roman Empire/Byzantine Empire to the Holy Roman Empire

-Famous and very successful was the use of the idea of the translatio imperii in establishing a link between the Western Roman Empire after its downfall in the fifth century, and the possessions ruled by ruler Charlemagne between 768 and 814.
+Famous and very successful was the use of the idea of the translatio imperii in establishing a link between the Western Roman Empire after its downfall in the fifth century, and the possessions ruled by Charlemagne between 768 and 814.
 Charlemagne was King of the Franks from 768 and King of the Lombards from 774 and negotiated an agreement with Pope Leo III to be crowned as Roman emperor in 800, reviving that title in Western Central Europe more than three centuries later.
 The title lapsed in 924, but was revived in 962 after negotiations between Otto I and Pope John XII, where Otto had his troops positioned near Rome.
 As a result, the Pope accepted Otto fashioning himself as Charlemagne's and the Carolingian Empire's successor, and beginning a continuous existence of the empire for over eight centuries.
 From 962 until the 12th century, the empire was one of the most powerful monarchies in Europe, as the Holy Roman Empire.